CS5500-Group-6/volttron/docs/source/agent-framework/driver-framework/home-assistant/HomeAssistantDriver.rst

 =====================

 The Home Assistant driver enables VOLTTRON to read any data point from any Home Assistant controlled device.
-Currently control(write access) is supported only for lights(state and brightness) and thermostats(state and temperature).
+The driver supports write (control) operations for several entity types.
+In addition to lights (state and brightness) and thermostats (state and temperature), the driver now supports writing to:

+- fans (on/off, set speed by name or percentage)
+- covers (open/close/stop and set cover position 0-100)
+- switches (on/off)

 The following diagram shows interaction between platform driver agent and home assistant driver.